cristinawood/cristinawood.github.io/_posts/2018-03-23-Publishing.md

+Reflecting on open publishing processes this week has been very interesting and well-timed, given our class' work on Pressbooks.

 **This week's readings:**
 Aesoph, Lauri and Amanda Coolidge.
 2014.
 BC Open Textbook Authoring Guide: A Guide to Authoring & Adapting Open Textbooks BC Campus https://opentextbc.ca/opentextbook/part/main-body/